AceMoneus/My-Home-Assistant-config-files/README.md

 ### 🏡 Holiday Home Setup
 - The Home Assistant instance here communicates only with the main server at home.
-- This connection uses MQTT over SSL and a VPN tunnel between the sites.
+- This connection uses MQTT over TLS and a VPN tunnel between the sites.

 ### 🔄 Communication & Independence
 - Both main Home Assistant instances are fully independent in terms of automations and configurations.